ITISFoundation/ti-planning-tool-manual/docs/services/post_processing.md

    * At the top, you have the possibility to freely change electrode positions and then update the fields.
    * Below that, the channel weighting can be changed.
    * Next are the masking options, where you can switch between seeing the field in the whole head or only in the brain.
-      Using the region-of-interest dropdown, a region can be selected, which is then highlighted in the visualizations.
+      Using the region-of-interest dropdown, one or multiple regions can be selected, which are then highlighted in the visualizations.
-      To reset the highlighting, choose 'None' in the dropdown. xxx multiple regions xxx
+      To reset the highlighting, choose 'None' in the dropdown.
    * Field Options permit to toggle between Log and dB scales and between high frequency(HF) and temporal interferance(TI) field visualization.
      Additionally, a fader is available to adapt the opacity of the field display on top of the medical image data in the Slice Views.
    * The value range of the field views can be adapted.